Check-In-SKP/API/README.md

 This repository is the core of CheckInSKP, structured with a focus on Domain-Driven Design (DDD).
 It includes our API and database components.

 ## Building the Project
-This guide will walk you through setting up and building the CheckInSKP project on your local machine.
+Currently working on simplifying the setup process but for now this guide will walk you through setting up and building the CheckInSKP project on your local machine.

 ### Prerequisites
 Ensure you have the following prerequisites installed: